cs0320-f25/typescript-csv-nikoskoss27/README.md

     Include a list of the top 4 enhancements or edge cases you think are most valuable to explore in the next week’s sprint.
 Label them clearly by category (extensibility vs. functionality), and include whether they came from you, the LLM, or both.
 Describe these using the User Story format—see below for a definition.

-    These 4 enhancements came from me:
+    These four enhancements came from me:

     1. Extensibility: As a user, I can parse a CSV with entries that contain commas, using double quotes or a custom delimiter to distinguish between these entries, so I can have data that includes commas.
     2. Extensibility: As a user, I can parse CSVs with or without column headers, being able to specify this to the parser, so either CSVs with or without headers will not break the parser.